katagaki/Guru/README.md

 ## To-Do

-- Implement Basic and Enhanced password transformation features.
+- Implement Online Sources feature.
 - Implement adding of new logins from AutoFill.
-- Implement password questionnaire during onboarding.
-- Change Automatically Learned Knowledge to Online Sources.
 - Make import progress stick on all views.
 - Make breach detection report progress.